 At this stage, you might not be able to tell whether or not a given Photographer is going to be your Dream Queenstown Wedding Photographer.
 However, this stage can eliminate early on those that are likely not a good fit.

-3. Be clear about who you are and what you are looking for in a partner/relationship
+3. Be clear about who you are and what you are looking for in a partner/relationship…er, I mean Photographer

 If you were looking for a serious relationship you would (probably) know the kind of partner and relationship you were after.
-It’s important to be clear not only about the kind of partner and relationship you are after but also the kind of person you are.
+It’s also important to be clear about the kind of person you are.
 After all, if you are looking for a “serious long term relationship based on honesty and trust” then you shouldn’t say on your profile that you are a 25 years old, slim and single female if you are in fact a married, middle aged & overweight man.

 Try using keywords that describe the kind of Queenstown Wedding Photographer you are after when you search in Google.
-Eg Relaxed Queenstown Wedding Photographer, Candid Queenstown Wedding Photographer, Film Queenstown Wedding Photographer etc.
+Eg Relaxed Queenstown Wedding Photographer, Candid Queenstown Wedding Photographer, Film Queenstown Wedding Photographer, Fun Queenstown Wedding Photographer etc.

 4. You’ve got mail!